Machiko Soga

 Machiko Soga (曽我 町子, Soga Machiko) was a Japanese actress and voice actress.
 She also performed by the stage name Stella Soga.

 Life and career

 Early life and family

 Machiko was born on March 18, 1938, in Hachioji, Tokyo, Japan.
 She had a humble upbringing and was raised to be a singer, though her talents were with acting.
 Her mother died when she was a child; she was raised by her father.
 She had two brothers and a sister.
-One of her brothers died during the Second World War; the other is still alive.
+One of her brothers died during the Second World War.
 Her father died of cancer in 1991.

 She studied at Tokyo Metropolitan Minamitama High School.
 During high school, she was best at science and mathematics and made her own lotions.
 She decided to pursue a career in acting to overcome stage fright after she failed a chemistry presentation at school.
 She later graduated from Tokyo Announce Academy.
 In 1973, she went to study in Italy for two years.